Hi! I'm Natalie. A Tactile Perception is my brand, and I'd love to tell you what that means.

 Work with me, because I stand for two very important things:

 In every aspect of what I do, I live and breathe quality.
 Be reassured knowing that I will not settle for second best, and that each detail of your invitation will live up to my high standards.
-Each invitation from my signature range is carefully folded and created with a loving hand.
+Each collection is carefully created with artisan attention and be reassured that you'll end up with the highest quality product.

 It might surprise you to hear that I have a backgound in neuropsychology ("what's that?"
 I hear you ask!)
 I have a PhD in brain development, and have spent years researching and observing brain function.
 I know - neuropsychology and paper craft couldn'tbe more different.
 However, as a neuropsychologist I have a unique perspective on perception.
 I understand the flood of stimulation the brain receives as we experience something pleasant, as we touch something between our fingertips, perceiving something in our conscious mind.
 I also understand how important aesthetics and the visual experience are on our enjoyment and our wellbeing.
 My goal is to create beautiful things for everyone to enjoy.